 Reward credit cards give you bonuses on top of your spending, like loyalty points, airmiles, and cashback.
-They are best used for everyday spending in order to maximise the benefits you can earn, but should be paid back in full every month in order to avoid your interest payments offsetting any rewards gained.
+They are best used for everyday spending in order to maximise the benefits you can earn, but you should pay off your balance in full every month to avoid your interest payments offsetting any rewards gained.

 Applying for a rewards credit card

 Providing you’re happy replacing your day-to-day spending (be it with cash or debit and credit cards) with a rewards card, you could be in line to earn added extras on top of your monthly spend.